How To Stop Puppy Aggression

 Normal Puppy Play vs. Aggression: How to Tell the Difference

-So how can you tell if your puppy is just innocently playing with you, or if there’s a problem?
-There are a few key behaviours to look for.
+So how can you tell if your puppy is just innocently playing with you or your child, or if there’s a problem?
+There are a few key behaviors to look for.
 If your dog displays any of the following signs of puppy aggression you need to pay attention:

 Barking aggressively at you or a playmate